 - VIBE: Hip.
 Chic.
 Whimsical.

-- EXTRAS: Free drinks nightly; VIP club passes; free wi-fi; free airport shuttle from MIA
+- EXTRAS: Free drinks nightly; free wi-fi; free Round-trip airport shuttle from Miami International Airport

 During World War II, the United States Army Air Corps used South Beach as a major training base.
 The government paid hotel owners one dollar per room, per night to turn their resort hotels into barracks, and the wide beach and local golf courses became exercise and drill grounds.